Native Lands, National Trails Map

 The Native Lands, National Trails Map is an interactive GIS map hosted through ESRI that serves as an educational tool and resource for understanding and navigating Ancestral Indigenous territories throughout the National Trails System (NTS).
 The NTS consists of 30 congressionally designated trails that traverse what is now the United States of America.

 Many of these trails were used previously by Indigenous cultures that continue to have ancestral ties to the current landscapes.
 The intent of this map is to provide a broad perspective of just how many communities the NTS crosses and to start crucial conversations about the impacts, engagement, and inclusivity of their stories.

 This resource guide is to be utilized as an educational tool and hub for resources that trail organizations, Indigenous communities, organizations, and nations have created and used.

 The goal of NLNT is to assist federal agencies and non-profit trail organizations in advancing National Trails System knowledge of Indigenous ancestral lands and increase partnerships and collaborations with Indigenous communities along National Scenic and National Historic Trails.

 Indigenous Engagement & Tribal Consultation Webinar Series

 We encourage you to watch the following videos as part of your engagement with the Native Lands, National Trails (NLNT) map and resource guide.
-These recorded webinars provide foundational information about engagement with Indigenous communities on trails and showcase the features of the NLNT project.
+These recorded webinars provide foundational information about engagement with Indigenous communities on trails while showcasing the features of NLNT.